AlexandreSeb97/Simple-Tweets/README.md

 [Done] User can view more tweets as they scroll with infinite pagination

-User can compose a new tweet
+[In Progress]User can compose a new tweet

-User can click a “Compose” icon in the Action Bar on the top right
+[Done]User can click a “Compose” icon in the Action Bar on the top right

 User can then enter a new tweet and post this to twitter